CDL926666/1_TIBS/zongjie.md

   Westlake points out that Mazzucato’s suggestions on return mechanisms are hard to carry out in practice.
 The government cannot always manage high-risk investment efficiently.
 Many ways such as taxes and funds are needed to encourage innovation.
 - **Social Goal Orientation**
   Innovation policy should consider both social and economic goals, such as public interests in environment and health.
 ---

-**7. Conclusion**

-Innovation financing needs cooperation between government and companies.
-Public investment and risk sharing are necessary.
-Companies can use lean innovation and internal entrepreneurship to lower risk and improve efficiency.
-Blitzscaling suits certain industries but requires risk control.
-In the end, policy and management should stress public-private cooperation, social returns, and continuous learning to achieve the long-term social value of innovation.

----